jordimassaguerpla/chestxray.ai/README.md

-# susehackweek2022
+# SUSE Hack Week 2022

-This is the result of:
+This is the result of this SUSE Hack Week project: https://hackweek.opensuse.org/projects/chest-x-ray-medical-diagnosis-with-deep-learning-and-javascript
-https://hackweek.opensuse.org/projects/chest-x-ray-medical-diagnosis-with-deep-learning-and-javascript

-The goal is to learn TensorflowJS and to put on practice what I have learn in week 1 of https://www.coursera.org/learn/ai-for-medical-diagnosis.
+The goal was to learn TensorflowJS and to put on practice what I have learn in week 1 of https://www.coursera.org/learn/ai-for-medical-diagnosis.

 ## Resources used